The True Story of My Pit Bull, the Best Dog I Ever Had

 Another job she took upon herself, was a good and bad one.
 She accompanied me to the store whenever I walked there, and had to be included in carrying back a bag.
 This meant anything at all.
 If I only went to the store for milk, she insisted on bringing it back.
 I thought it was too much for her, but she just arched her neck, and grab onto the handle, and would carry it all the way home, until we got to the front grass where she deposited it next to the door on the lawn.
 Our only problem was if I only went to the store for smokes.
 In this instance, she would always put at least one tooth through the pack and into the smokes.
 She just could not be that gentle.
 If I refused to give her something, she would not walk home with me, but sit in front of the store until she had something to carry.
 In one instance, I had to leave her there and return with something she could carry, as it was a holiday and she could not carry this fragile package.
 The man at the store laughed at her tenacity.

 She was remarkably smart, and protected my kids beyond what you could imagine.
-Once she held a man at bay when he approached my kids with a big stick, not allowing him to budge one step until I told her it was OK, and she felt it was safe.
+Once she held a man at bay when he approached my kids with a big stick, not allowing him to budge one step until I said it was OK, and she felt it was safe.

 When told to, she would snarl, not making any growling sounds, just showing her teeth and looking like a typical "imagined" pit would look like.
 She could fill the boots so to speak, if I asked her to, which one night, that is exactly what I needed from her.
 It was about 10 pm and I was walking home, rather late for me, when a man came up to me and told me he wanted whatever I had in my pockets.
 TJ sat down next to me, and when I told her, "What him TJ", she put on that pit bull snarl, and the man retreated about two steps back, and I told him to stop, or she would attack.
 He stopped, and I grabbed he collar, mostly for show, but she felt more like "getting him" when I did this.
 Having her secured, I told him to "GO".
 He did and she barked.
 It was better than having a gun with me.